pydraw/pydraw/README.md

 - Precise `.overlaps()` and `.contains()` methods for all Renderables!
   - Highly Optimized Algorithms for __0.01 * 10<sup>-16</sup>s__ runtime (avg).
 - Separated Location (Vector2D) and Color classes!
-- Support for Tuples/Locations in most cases (excluding constructors)!
+- Support for tuples and Locations in most cases, including constructors!
 - Designed for LEARNING! 🚀😻

 ## Getting Started